Will adult students be required to pass the CAHSEE?

 The testing coordinator for the public school district that is offering the high school diploma through an adult education program is responsible for coordinating CAHSEE testing for all students enrolled in the school district, including all adult students.
 Adult students should check with their school or school district office to get information on test administration dates in their area.

 How many times may adult students take the CAHSEE?

 Adult students may take the CAHSEE up to three times per school year, and may take the CAHSEE in successive test administrations.
 Adult students may only retake the part(s) of the CAHSEE not previously passed.

 Are adult students with disabilities required to pass the CAHSEE?

 Eligible adult students with disabilities are exempt from the requirement to pass the CAHSEE as a condition of graduation from high school (California Education Code [EC] Section 60852.3).
 An eligible student, as defined in the law, is a student with an individualized education program (IEP) or Section 504 plan that indicates that the student has satisfied or will satisfy all other state and local requirements to receive a high school diploma on or after July 1, 2009.
-The exemption from meeting the CAHSEE requirement ends June 30, 2015, unless the State Board of Education extends the implementation of the alternative means assessment one additional year.
+The exemption will be available until the SBE makes either a determination that alternative means to the CAHSEE for students with disabilities are not feasible or such alternative means have been implemented.